A new exact rotating spacetime in vacuum: The Kerr--Levi-Civita Spacetime: The Kerr--LC geometry

 We shall now attack the horizon structure.
 The metric component $g_{rr}$ features poles at the outer and inner horizon radii of the Kerr black hole,

 respectively.
 In more detail, we have that $g_{rr}\sim 1/\Delta_r$ as $r\to r_\pm$.
 Nevertheless, curvature invariants are regular there.
 Surprisingly, they are regular everywhere (see App.~\ref{appA}); there is no \emph{ring singularity} (like in Kerr).
-Moreover, tidal forces vanish at asymptotic infinity, and we may conclude that the Kerr--LC metric, which is a Petrov-type I solution to Einstein's field equations, describes a regular black hole for $m^2\geq a^2$.
+Moreover, tidal forces either vanish or are $\mathcal{O}(1)$ in all directions at infinity, and we may conclude that the Kerr--LC metric, which is a Petrov-type I solution to Einstein's field equations, describes a regular black hole for $m^2\geq a^2$.
 On the other hand, for $m^2<a^2$, the geometry is regular and free of horizons.

+Of course, we expect that the horizon surface will not be the same as that of the Kerr black hole.
+For example, the equatorial circumference of the outer horizon\textemdash{}independent of the spin parameter (or specific angular momentum) $a$ in Kerr spacetimes and equal to $4\pi m$\textemdash{}reads $C_{\mathrm{eq}}=16\pi m a^2$ in our case.
+Thus, for a Kerr--LC black hole, higher angular momentum results in an outer horizon with larger equatorial circumference for fixed mass.
+In \autoref{fig:Horizon}, we present a cross-section of the embeddings of the outer-horizon surfaces of Kerr and Kerr--LC black holes in three-dimensional Euclidean space for different values of the spin parameter.